projects

 The problem

-Recent research by scientists indicates that initial IPCC (the Intergovernmental Panel on Climate Change) estimates of global sea level rises due to climate change may be a considerable underestimate.
-According to the New Scientist, John Church of the Centre for Australian Weather and Climate Research believes that by 2100, sea levels could be 1 metre or more above current levels.
+Latest research by scientists indicates that initial IPCC (the Intergovernmental Panel on Climate Change) estimates of global sea level rises due to climate change may be a considerable underestimate.
+According to the New Scientist, some scientists believe that by 2100, sea levels could be one metre or more above current levels.
 Moreover, even a 50cm rise would lead to a huge increase in coastal flooding events worldwide, affecting perhaps 10% of the world's population.
 It is therefore imperative that action is taken as soon as possible to combat these rises.

 Fran explains: " I used to be upset by the number of moles in my garden and the endless molehills.
 But then, reading one day about climate change, I realised I was (probably literally!) sitting on a fantastic resource for coping with sea level rise...
 What's more I have effortlessly created an ideal mole-breeding habitat here (moles love our sandy coastal soils) so I can easily pass on the technology - and moles - to replicate my success in other threatened areas..."